A Survey on Neural Question Generation: Methods, Applications, and Prospects: Unstructured Neural Question Generation

 Pre-trained language models, through pre-training on vast textual corpora, acquire an extensive range of linguistic knowledge, which can significantly enhance the performance of downstream tasks.
 While PLMs exhibit remarkable proficiency in processing natural language text, there still exist several challenges for TQG tasks.
 Primarily, PLMs are not specifically trained on TQG datasets, leading to their reduced proficiency in TQG tasks.
 Additionally, PLMs rely on generic self-supervised learning tasks, which are not tailored for TQG tasks, resulting in suboptimal performance in TQG tasks.

-To address these challenges, researchers are increasingly focusing on fine-tuning PLMs for specific downstream tasks and adapting their neural architectures accordingly~\cite{UNILM,MiniLM,ERNIE-GEN,MultiFactor}.
+To address these challenges, researchers are increasingly focusing on fine-tuning PLMs for specific downstream tasks and adapting their neural architectures accordingly~\cite{UNILM,MiniLM,ERNIE-GEN,CoHS-CQG,MultiFactor}.
 For example, ~\citeauthor{UNILM}~\shortcite{UNILM} present a unified pre-trained language model (UNILM), which is distinctively optimized across three distinct types of language modeling tasks, including unidirectional, bidirectional, and sequence-to-sequence prediction. ~\citeauthor{BertGen}~\shortcite{BertGen} propose a novel pre-training approach tailored specifically for QG tasks.
 This approach intensively focuses on the answer, aiming to generate contextually relevant sentences containing missing answers.
-By doing this, it aims to learn more effective representations that are highly optimized for the question generation task. ~\citeauthor{MultiFactor}~\shortcite{MultiFactor} introduce phrase-enhanced Transformer, an effective model that capitalizes on the strengths of powerful PLMs.
+By doing this, it aims to learn more effective representations that are highly optimized for the question generation task. ~\citeauthor{SG-CQG}~\shortcite{SG-CQG} present a new framework comprising two modules for generating conversational questions: ``what-to-ask" and ``how-to-ask".
+The ``what-to-ask" module constructs a semantic graph to extract underlying rationale and selects the relevant answer span.
+The ``how-to-ask" module uses a classifier to identify the appropriate question type.
+Subsequently, the framework fine-tunes the T5~\cite{T5} model on the tailored dataset to produce conversational questions. ~\citeauthor{MultiFactor}~\shortcite{MultiFactor} introduce phrase-enhanced Transformer, an effective model that capitalizes on the strengths of powerful PLMs.
 This method creatively integrates phrase selection probabilities from the encoder into the decoder, significantly enhancing the quality of question generation.